 32. Internal politics.
 Major stakeholders will always change the balance of power.
 Your project may be a good platform for their ambitions and goals.

 33. Infrastructure.
-Poor infrastructure of an organisation impacts almost all aspects of a project.
-Both a complex and weak infrastructure can introduce negative effect.
+Poor infrastructure of an organization impacts almost all aspects of a project.
+Both complex and weak infrastructure can introduce a negative effect.